Yinghao-Pan/reinforcedPred/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 3 NOTEs:

 * This is a new submission.
+* running examples for arch 'i386' ..., examples with CPU or elapsed time > 10s
+* running examples for arch 'x64' ..., examples with CPU or elapsed time > 10s

 ## Downstream dependencies